hiremav/spectre/README.md

 )
 ```

-•	name: The name of the folder where the prompt files are stored (e.g., rag).
-•	prompt: The name of the specific prompt file (e.g., system or user).
+•	template: The path to the prompt template file (e.g., rag/system).
 •	locals: A hash of variables to be used inside the ERB template.

 **Generating Example Prompt Files**